func4plus1/lmiad/README.md

 # Edge ML

+What is Edge ML?
+"Embedded real-time optimization" (as described in *Convex Optimization")

 Zephr Os

 The Zephyr OS is based on a small-footprint kernel designed for use on resource-constrained and embedded systems: from simple embedded environmental sensors and LED wearables to sophisticated embedded controllers, smart watches, and IoT wireless applications.